EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ### context and dockerfile

-We can also write a custom Dockerfile, in place of the default one, specifying in context the location where it is located and in dockerfile its name.
+We can also write a custom Dockerfile, instead of the default one, specifying in context the place where it is located and in dockerfile its name.
 This is quite useful because it allows us to specify different files for production or development.

 ```docker
 version: "3.8"